srfrnk/ks-cert-manager/README.md

 Easy install for cert-manager on K8S (Kubernetes) using KS (Ksonnet) to allow automatic SSL certificate issuing for your HTTPS API servers.

+## Quick Setup and Deployment

+This shortcut is for people acquainted with K8S.
+If you are less comfortable please skip this section and read the rest of the README.

+- Connect to your K8S cluster via kubectl
+- Run `kubectl apply -f https://raw.githubusercontent.com/srfrnk/ks-cert-manager/master/dist/ks-cert-manager.json`

 ## Minikube setup

 ```bash